 WHY MICRODOSE WITH PSILOCYBIN MUSHROOMS?

 If you’re of the sustainable mindset and don’t have easy access to an organic chemistry lab to synthesize LSD, microdosing with psilocybin mushrooms is a natural alternative to consider.
 While snipping up or diluting blotter tabs is an easy way to microdose with LSD, it does mean dependence on an external source that might not be consistent or reliable.
-Procuring, or even better, growing your own psilocybin mushrooms leaves you in charge of the process, and if you have a golden-brown thumb, you could find yourself providing for your mushroom-enthusiast friends as well.
+Purchasing legal psilocybin truffles (see our approved supplier, Truffle Magic), or even better, growing your own psilocybin mushrooms leaves you in charge of the process, and if you have a golden-brown thumb, you could find yourself providing for your mushroom-enthusiast friends as well.

 Microdosing with psilocybin mushrooms is ideal for the hands-on psychonaut who loves the idea of being involved in every step of the process.
 Preparing psilocybin for microdosing involves a bit of investment in kitchen equipment, but you can easily acquire this for around $80.